ssimicro/SplunkModularInputsJavaFramework/jmx/appServer/static/docs/readme/README.md

 Example : ps -eafH | grep "java" | grep -v "grep" | awk '{print $2}'

 If the pidCommand outputs multiple PIDs on multiple lines , then Splunk for JMX will handle this by spawning additional JMXServer elements internally in memory.

+Optionally you can also have your pid script output a seperate JVM Description for each pid in format "pid,jvmDescription"

+Example :

+1234,Some JVM Description
+3456,Another JVM Description
+6789,MOAR JVM Description

 Look at the example xml config file in the bin/config directory for usage examples.